tallner/GritMobileSprintV2/doc/Planning.md

 - [ ] At least 2 Activities/Fragment/classes written in Kotlin
 - [ ] Use the Activity Lifecycle methods and store and close services and call them when needed
 - [ ] Store data when pausing the app
-- [ ] At least one Google Service, eg Firebase or Translator
+- [ ] At least one Google Service, eg Firebase, Translator, SpeechToText etc

 ### Väl Godkänt - 2 of 3 selectables
 Kotlin is required